Sunxperous/plugmixer/README.md

 Clicking on the __item count__ again enables the playlist.

-Note that playlist states are _not persistent_ across bookmarked script loads.
+Note that playlist states are _not persistent_ across __bookmarked script__ loads.
 All playlists will be re-enabled on each script load, and as such, also on each plug.dj refresh.

+Playlist states are _persistent_ on the Chrome extension.

 ### Deactivating Plugmixer